esot321c/scaffold/README.md

 **Authentication & Security**

 - Authentication system with Google OAuth integration
-- Session management with JWT and refresh tokens
+- Scalable session management with performance-optimized JWT validation
 - CSRF protection for all endpoints
 - Device management with trust status and removal capabilities
 - Privacy Policy and Terms of Service templates